koniiiik/c-llvm-compiler/README.md

         $ virtualenv --distribute --no-site-packages -p python2.7 env-c-llvm

-    This creates a new directory, env-c-llvm, containing a Python virtualenv.
+    This creates a new directory, `env-c-llvm`, containing a Python virtualenv.
 This is useful to install Python packages into, isolated from the rest of your system.